What is Interactive Fiction?

 might be a little obscure.

-quickly came to the conclusion that this solution was both cumbersome and obtrusive.
+came to the conclusion that this solution was both cumbersome and obtrusive.
+Players

-Players who wished to refresh their memories of what a footnote said on a particular
+who wished to refresh their memories of what a footnote said on a particular topic

-topic would have to remember the number of the footnote in which the topic was
+would have to remember the number of the footnote in which the topic was discussed

-discussed (or else scroll back to find it), and there were so many responses that
+(or else scroll back to find it), and there were so many responses that potentially

-potentially needed further explanation that the game was beginning to resemble an
+needed further explanation that the game was beginning to resemble an article in an

 I therefore decided to scrap the footnotes and employ a different approach: